 I’d like to stick up for the scientific method as the anti-vaxxer movement tends to propagate misleading and false propaganda.
 As always, I’m open to valid arguments using facts, but I think the hysteria around this subject does a disadvantage to science and to society.

 First, agreement with a part of the anti-vaxxer movement.
 I agree that reviewing the CDC schedule and spreading out vaccines to reduce risk is a valid thing to do.
+This does not mean I agree that we should spread out vaccines more, but it does mean it is worth looking at and updating continuously as the science changes.

 The Anti-Vaxxer Movement